Our Zapier integration is currently in "early access" - this means there is a step you have to do before using the integration:

 - We're going to use an example in this FAQ whereby any new email to a specified email address will create a new Contact

-- Once you are happy with your trigger, you will need to click to set a new action.
+- Once you are happy with your Event, you will need to click to set a new Action.
 Simply search for OpenCRM

-- Choose which action you want to use, click Save and Continue
+- Choose which Action Event you want to use and Continue

 - Now it is time to set up your field mapping.
 You will be able to see the fields in OpenCRM that are available to map.
-This includes custom fields and dropdowns that let you select system values or set ones
+This includes custom fields and dropdowns that let you select system values or set ones.
+Note that mandatory fields in OpenCRM will display (required) on the Zapier field mapping screen.
+You need to fulfill field mapping for these fields at the very least in order to progress.

 - Click on the fields and select the data from your trigger that will populate them.
-In this example, you can see that we've set the Last Name and Email address only.
 You can also free type into any of these fields or select dropdown values from OpenCRM.
 See below for notes on mapping to the Assigned To field.

-- Once you are happy with your field mapping, click Test.
+- Once you are happy with your field mapping, click Send Data to Test.

 - Zapier will now run a test to see if there is anything in your triggering system that matches the criteria you set.
 If it finds something (and ideally you should have at least one test record in there), you will now see a preview of the record